DimaZeland/Java-Software-Engineer/06-Apache-Maven/first-maven/README.md

 ## Apache Maven
-A demo project showing all aspects of working with the Apache Maven project build system.
+The project showing all aspects of working with the Apache Maven project build system.